Infinite reduced words and the Tits boundary of a Coxeter group: Special cases

 \begin{theorem}[Moussong] A Coxeter group $(W,S)$ is word hyperbolic if and only if there is no subset $T$ of $S$ satisfying either of the two conditions: \begin{enumerate} \item $W_T$ is affine of rank at least 2. \item $(W_T,T)$ decomposes as $(W_T,T) = (W_{T'} \times W_{T''}, T' \cup T'')$ with both $W_{T'}$ and $W_{T''}$ infinite. \end{enumerate} \end{theorem}

+We now characterise the word hyperbolicity of $W$ in terms of the sets $\Mxi$ in Proposition~\ref{p:W hyp locally finite}, in terms of the groups $\Wxi$ in Corollary~\ref{c:Wxi finite} and finally in terms of the sets $C(\xi)$ in Proposition~\ref{p:away from walls}.

-\begin{prop} $W$ is word hyperbolic if and only if for all $\xi \in \bTX$, the set $\Mxi$ is finite. \end{prop}
+\begin{proposition} $W$ is word hyperbolic if and only if for all $\xi \in \bTX$, the set $\Mxi$ is finite. \end{proposition}

 \begin{proof} Suppose there is a $\xi \in \bTX$ such that $\Mxi$ is infinite.
-Then by Propositions \ref{p:Mxi infinite} and \ref{p:flat}, the space $X$ contains an isometrically embedded Euclidean plane.
+Then by Corollary \ref{c:Mxi infinite} and Proposition~\ref{p:flat}, the space $X$ contains an isometrically embedded Euclidean plane.
 By the Flat Plane Theorem \cite[III.H.1.5]{bridson-haefliger}, this implies $X$ is not $\delta$-hyperbolic, hence $W$ is not word hyperbolic.

 For the converse, let $T$ be a subset of $S$ satisfying either of the conditions in Theorem \ref{t:hyperbolic}.
 We denote by $X_T$ the Davis complex for $(W_T,T)$, which embeds isometrically in the Davis complex $X$ for $(W,S)$.
 It suffices to prove there is a $\xi$ in the Tits boundary of $X_T$ such that $\xi$ is in the boundary of infinitely many walls in $X_T$.